Guru Singh - Rise Up

 Guru Singh has recorded a number of CDs, some of which are not currently available.
 His revolutionary and still very popular Game of Chants, a corroboration with his good friends GuruGanesha Singh, Thomas Barquee and Seal, was an early and very successful attempt to launch a new musical genre of “Spirit Rock”.

 Anyone who has attended Summer Solstice Camp in NM will know him from his (very) early morning wake-up song - "Rise Up" - (also included in Game of Chants) as he serenades one and all with his guitar.

 Guru Singh is a third generation yogi and teacher of Humanology and the Kundalini Yoga Experience.
 He is a musician, composer, author, and a Minister of Sikh Dharma with a Doctorate of Divinity.
 He is one of the Founding Directors of the Miri Piri Academy, an international elementary through high school in Amritsar, India, where students from around the world benefit from an academic curriculum delivered with a spiritual-global focus.

 Members of his family lived in India in the early 20th Century.
 His great aunt studied with Paramahansa Yogananda (Autobiography of a Yogi) and traveled with him to the US and served him until his passing in 1952.
 He was an early mentor for the young Guru Singh (born 1945) in his family home in Seattle.

 A devoted family man, he has bases in Los Angeles, Seattle and India, and teaches around the world with his wife, Guruperkarma Kaur.
 They have two children, a son Sopurkh born 1977 and a daughter Hari Purkh born 1983.

-Below you will find our selection of products by Guru Singh, competitively priced, and with FREE Shipping to US Customers.
+Below you will find our selection of products by Guru Singh.
+Enjoy our low prices and FREE US Shipping.